gian-solo/gian-solo.github.io/_posts/2019-10-23-tool-brings-fear-inoculum-to-life-in-los-angeles-with-an-epic-staples-center-performance.md

 Basically, half of the crowd left for the concessions stands through Killing Joke's set.

-After about 20 more minutes, Killing Joke's set ended and 30 mins, the stage was finally set for Tool.
+After Killing Joke's set ended, another 30 mins rolled by and then the stage was finally set for Tool.

 Armed with a huge sound, amazing visuals and a fair warning not to record video or shoot a photo during the show, Tool hit the stage.
-The band jumped right into title track "Fear Incolum" off their latest masterpiece and followed it up with crowd favorite
-"Aenema," which drew major crowd responses.
-Third song "The Pot" cemented the fact that Tool is not like others and that their crowd is also not your typical rock/progressive rock crowd.
-Those three songs gave the crowd a subdued jolt from their seats and man can you tell that people were spiritually getting into it.
+The band jumped right into title track "Fear Inoculum" off their latest masterpiece and followed it up with crowd favorite "Aenema," which drew major crowd responses.
+The band then went into "The Pot," which undoubtedly got the cannabis flowing through the air.
+Hell, I even got screamed at to "please blow the smoke down, thank you," to which I acknowledged with a horns up gesture.
+Those three songs gave the crowd a subdued jolts from their seats and man, you can tell that people were spiritually getting into it.

 And of course they would, this is THE band that can get you in that type of musical trance.
 I know I was and boy did if feel great!

-The next few songs the band rolled out included new song "Pneuma," "Schism," "Jambi," "Parabol" and "Parabola" and were all met by roaring screams, rabid headbanging and loud clapping in approval.
+The next few songs the band rolled out included new song "Pneuma," "Schism," "Jambi," "Parabol" and "Parabola" and were all met by roaring screams, rabid headbanging and thunderous claps of approval.
 "Schism" in particular really put the crowd inside the heart of Tools sound and it was completely magical.
 "Parabola" put the oomph back into the sound and was definitely my favorite song of the night.
+I can still hear the lyrics in my head as I write this.

 By the time Tool played "Forty Six & 2," It was apparent that this set list was going to be as diverse as can be.